OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 Consider a continual migration strategy when:

 * You wish to perform the bulk of the migration up front.
-* You need to test the destination server while the source service is still actively used.
+* You need to test the destination server while the source server is still actively used.
 * You need to update the destination server with any changes made to the source server while testing the migration.